rancher/rke2/.github/ISSUE_TEMPLATE/cut_release.md

 - [ ] PM: Dev and QA team to be notified of the incoming releases - add event to team calendar
 - [ ] PM: Dev and QA team to be notified of the date we will mark the latest release as stable - add event to team calendar [ONLY APPLICABLE FOR LATEST MINOR RELEASE]
 - [ ] QA: Review changes and understand testing efforts
-- [ ] Release Captain: Prepare release notes in our private release-notes repo (submit PR for changes taking care to carefully check links and the components, once merged, create the release in GitHub and mark as a draft and check the pre-release box, fill in title, set target release branch, leave tag version blank for now until we are ready to release)
+- [ ] Release Captain: Prepare release notes in our private [release-notes repo](https://github.com/rancherlabs/release-notes) (submit PR for changes taking care to carefully check links and the components, once merged, create the release in GitHub and mark as a draft and check the pre-release box, fill in title, set target release branch, leave tag version blank for now until we are ready to release)
 - [ ] QA: Validate and close out all issues in the release milestone.

 **Vendor and release work:**
+To find more information on specific steps, please see documentation [here](https://github.com/rancher/rke2/blob/master/developer-docs/upgrading_kubernetes.md)
 - [ ] Release Captain: Tag new Hardened Kubernetes release
 - [ ] Release Captain: Update Helm chart versions
 - [ ] Release Captain: Update RKE2